smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-management-api.md

 }
 ```

-If it is carousel type creative, creative object not have `title` and `imageset` property under the object root.
+If it is carousel type creative, creative object does not have `title` and `imageset` property under the object root.
 Instead, it has an `assetGroups` property.
 You can determine if the carousel feature is enabled by the `isStoryCreative` flag.

 ```